chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

 You should consider upgrading via the '/Users/mroche/Plex-Meta-Manager/pmm-venv/bin/python -m pip install --upgrade pip' command.
 ```

-Don't worry about the WARNING.
+Don't worry about the WARNING if it comes up.

 Let’s make sure it’s working so far.
 At the command prompt, type: